anpavlovsk/Tools/README.md

 ````
 Options:

--d –delay : Used to show the delay between updates, in tenths of seconds.
+- d –delay : Used to show the delay between updates, in tenths of seconds.
--C –no-color –no-colour : Start htop in monochrome mode.
+- C –no-color –no-colour : Start htop in monochrome mode.
--h –help : Used to display the help message and exit.
+- h –help : Used to display the help message and exit.
--u –user=USERNAME : Used to show only the processes of a given user.
+- u –user=USERNAME : Used to show only the processes of a given user.
--p –pid=PID, PID… : Used to show only the given PIDs.
+- p –pid=PID, PID… : Used to show only the given PIDs.
--s –sort-key COLUMN : Sort by this column (use –sort-key help for a column list).
+- s –sort-key COLUMN : Sort by this column (use –sort-key help for a column list).
--v –version : Output version information and exit.
+- v –version : Output version information and exit.
 ````
 htop -u username
 ````
-Interactive Commands:

-Arrows, Page Up, Page Down, Home, End: Scroll the process list.
-Space: Tag or untag a process.
-U – Untag all processes (remove all tags added with the Space key).
-s – Trace process system calls.
-F1 – Help
-F2 – setup
-F3 – search
-F4 – filtering: type in part of a process command line and only processes whose names match will be shown.
-F5 – Tree view.
-F6 – Sorting.
-F7 – Increase the selected process’s priority.
-This can only be done by the superuser.
-F8 – Decrease the selected process’s priority.
-F9 – Kill process.
-F10 – Quit.